ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - reading and evaluating ML research papers
 - facilitating and participating in class discussions of the papers
+- coproducing notes that sumamrized key points and open questions of papers
 - producing a replication, demo, or illustration of one concept covered for a broader audience
 - completing a project using ML in a scientific or social domain
 - writing a CS conference style (short & concise) final paper on the project